 Whether it’s washing windows or rescuing lives from buildings, aerial lifts are used for a variety of reasons.
 With the right aerial platform, workers can perform myriad tasks to the best of their ability.

-Aerial work platforms come in varied sizes, shapes, and functions.
-From soaring aerial platforms used for maintenance and construction to lower elevated work platforms, the kinds of different lifts available continue to grow.
+Aerial work platforms come in a wide range of sizes.
+From a soaring aerial platform used for maintenance and construction to a lower elevated work platform, many aerial platforms are available.